esip-lab/trec-dd-paper/README.md

-# trec-dd-paper
+# trec-dd.org Paper

-working paper for trec-dd
+This is the working paper to be submitted to the [trec-dd.org](http://trec-dd.org) proceedings.